U.S. government taps GlaxoSmithKline for new antibiotics

 The problem of antibiotic resistance and the rise of so-called “superbugs” that cannot be treated with traditional medicines has been growing for years, but drug companies have been reluctant to invest in new medicines because of poor returns.

-Patients tend to take antibiotics for only a short period, prices are traditionally low and any new antibiotics are likely to be reserved for serious infections - once again minimizing the sales opportunity.
+Patients tend to take antibiotics for only a short period, prices are traditionally low and any new antibiotics are likely to be reserved for serious infections - once again minimising the sales opportunity.

 David Payne, head of GSK’s antibacterial discovery unit, said public-private partnerships, like the one with BARDA, were a key part to solving the problem.

-GSK is one of relatively few large pharmaceutical companies still pursuing research into new antibiotics - but its scientists still have to put forward a viable business case internally for their research.
+GSK is one of relatively few large pharmaceutical companies still pursuing research into new antibiotics.

-The financial support from BARDA is therefore a big help and will mean that experimental compounds are developed faster than would otherwise have been the case.

-“This is a significant step forward because it enables us to share the cost of developing antibacterials,” Payne said in an interview.